mchobby/micropython-eeprom-27512/readme.md

 ![Partial ROM content](docs/_static/rom-content.jpg)

-Surprisingly the ROM contains some speech data!
+Surprisingly the ROM from 1991 does contains some speech data!

 ![Partial ROM content](docs/_static/rom-text.jpg)

 The full content is made available in the [examples/ROM1.txt](examples/ROM1.txt) file (~380 Kio).